Gerber Grow Up Plan Review

 Whether from an ailment or an accident, the death of a child is always emotionally devastating and can also pose a certain financial strain on the family under some circumstances.
 For instance, not many families might be able to afford the funeral costs for the deceased.

 This could be a financial burden on the family that is not well off or does not have any savings.
 Purchasing life insurance for the child offers peace of mind since the final expenses would not be a financial strain on the family if a tragedy occurs.

 However, it is also relatively rare for young children to pass away.
-This is part of the reason why life insurance premiums for children’s policies are comparatively lower to that of adult life insurance policies.
+This is part of the reason why life insurance premiums for children’s policies are comparatively lower than that of adult life insurance policies.

 #3: Your loss of income: